ianikpark/sfu-road-conditions/README.md

 _**Note 1:** By default, you will get a delivery everyday at 6:30 AM, Pacific Standard Time (PST)._

 If you want to choose a different delivery time, you can do so by making a change in the [send-road-report.yml](.github/workflows/send-road-report.yml) file.
-Change the value of `cron` under `schedule`.
+Change the value of `cron` under `schedule` using [POSIX cron syntax](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07).

+_**Note 2:** Linux's crontab works at the system time but GitHub Actions' schedule works at [UTC (Coordinated Universal Time)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)._

 ```yaml
 ...